Your House Within

 The spiral staircase that spins.

-The spiral staircase joins all the five floors.
+The spiral staircase joins all five floors.

 The staircase spins higher and faster when you spiral upwards into your Upstairs and Attic.
 It spins lower and slower when you spiral down into your Basement and Cellar.
-On the Ground floor, the staircase does not spin.
+On the Ground Floor, the staircase does not spin.

-Here is something important to acknowledge: it is delicious to spin.
 Over-thinking, over-stressing, over-worrying — difficult, yes, but also delicious.
 Thinking “nothing ever works for me” or “what’s the point?” — miserable, yes, but also delicious.
-The deliciousness of spiralling up and down needs to be acknowledged before you can understand and learn to manage your emotional state of mind.

 Your House Within is the same as everyone else’s House Within.
 But you get to choose which floor you spend your time on.